Thus Spoke Rohan Kishibe: Production and publication

-Volumes
+Chapters

+The magazine and date of original publication are listed beside the title of each chapter.

+Light novels

+Spin-off short stories by the writers Ballad Kitaguni, Ryo Yoshigami, Yusuke Iba, Mirei Miyamoto and Katsuie Shibata, illustrated by Araki, were published in the Appendix Booklet of Ultra Jump magazine from 2017 to 2024.
+In 2018, they were compiled into two volumes: Rohan Kishibe Does Not Shout and Rohan Kishibe Does Not Frolic.
+Another volume, Rohan Kishibe Does Not Fall, was released in 2022, and the fourth one, Rohan Kishibe Does Not Laugh, in 2024.
+Each volume included an additional original story, with the fourth one having two.

 Original video animation

 An original video animation (OVA) adaptation of "Episode 5: Millionaire Village" was produced by the animation studio David Production, with direction by Toshiyuki Kato, direction assistance by Yasufumi Soejima, character design by Shun'ichi Ishimoto, and Stand design by Kenta Mimuro.
 The opening theme, "Kishibe Rohan wa Ugokanai no Tema", is performed by Yuugo Kanno, while the ending theme, "Finding the Truth", is performed by Coda.
 The OVA was distributed on DVD in 2017 to people who had purchased all thirteen Japanese DVD or Blu-ray volumes of the 2016 television anime series JoJo's Bizarre Adventure: Diamond Is Unbreakable before July 31, 2017.
 Kato made use of different coloring compared to the Diamond Is Unbreakable anime, to capture the feeling of horror in the manga, and directed the opening sequence to simultaneously give off a feeling of nostalgia and unease, referencing television shows like The Twilight Zone (1959) and Twin Peaks (1990).
 A second OVA episode by the same studio and staff, adapting "Episode 2: Mutsu-kabe Hill", was released on DVD on July 19, 2018, in a bundle with pre-orders of the limited edition of the second manga volume.
 A single containing the opening and ending themes was released on the same day as the second OVA episode.
 Two new OVA episodes, adapting "Episode 16: At a Confessional" and "Episode 9: The Run", were screened theatrically in nine cities in Japan starting on December 8, 2019, and were released on DVD and Blu-Ray on March 25, 2020.

 At the Netflix Anime Festival in late October 2020, the company acquired streaming rights to the OVAs for a 2021 release.
 In January 2021, Netflix announced that it would premiere on February 18.
+Viz Media released the OVAs on Blu-ray in the U.S. on July 18, 2023.